eltonmesquita/svgload/readme.md

 The library loads and injects SVG files inline with support for fallback to a png file in case the browser doesn't support SVG.

 ##How to use it
 Add the script to your page or use browserify (highly recommended) and require it.
-I recomend using npm as your packge managerto make your life easier.
+I recomend using npm as your package manager to make your life easier.

     svgLoad([{
         target: '.img',